Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Discussion

+Finally, note that the Siemens and Veriton images achieve RCs close to or above 1 for the largest sphere.
+This indicates that the RCs are not purely determined by the effective resolution of the system, and that other effects, like sub-optimal performance of window-based scatter correction, could have an impact.

-Our data show that for \lu-SPECT/CT, it is possible to harmonize RC curves between systems of the same type by using harmonized reconstruction settings, without requiring harmonized acquisition protocols.
+Our data show that for \lu-SPECT/CT, it is possible to harmonize RC curves between systems of the same type by using standardized reconstruction settings, without requiring standardized acquisition protocols.
 Therefore, existing clinical protocols can still be used, as long as reconstructions with standardized settings are used when pooling data from different hospitals.
 Since the only acquisition setting found to have noticeable impact was matrix size, it could be worthwhile to always acquire data in a finer matrix (e.g. $256 \times 256$) and apply interpolation before reconstruction if needed.

-The next step could be to harmonize the RC curves of different system types as well, similar to existing accreditation programs for PET/CT imaging \cite{EARLPET1,EARLPET2}.
+Existing accreditation programs for PET/CT imaging \cite{EARLPET1,EARLPET2} go one step further and attempt to harmonize the RC curves of different system types as well .
 These programs rely on image smoothing to bring the RCs into the required band, which is desirable for diagnostic images, since it ensures visually similar images across all system types.
-However, this approach also requires reducing RCs for many scanners, lowering the effective resolution and increasing the partial-volume effect, which is detrimental for images used in dosimetry.
-Indeed, resolution is one of the main factors determining the uncertainty in dose calculations \cite{EANM_uncertainties,CZT2}, and correcting for the partial-volume effect remains challenging \cite{LeubePVC}.
-Therefore, it would be preferable to choose reconstruction settings that minimize the uncertainty in the resulting dose estimates for each scanner type, rather than aiming for visually homogeneous images across all systems.
+However, the end goal of \lu-SPECT/CT harmonization should be reliable and comparable absorbed dose estimates across centers, which does not necessarily require visually consistent images.
+On the contrary, fully harmonizing RCs by post smoothing could be detrimental to absorbed dose estimates if it requires significantly reducing RCs for many scanners, lowering the effective resolution and increasing the partial-volume effect.
+Indeed, resolution is one of the main factors determining the uncertainty in absorbed dose calculations \cite{EANM_uncertainties,CZT2}, and correcting for the partial-volume effect remains challenging \cite{LeubePVC}.
+Given the large differences between system types that we observed even after standardizing acquisition and reconstruction settings, it might be counterproductive to fully harmonize RCs across all different system types.
+More research into the effect of differences in RC curves on the uncertainties in absorbed dose estimates is needed, but it would be preferable to choose reconstruction settings that minimize the uncertainty in the resulting absorbed dose estimates for each scanner type, rather than aiming for visually homogeneous images across all systems.
 These settings would need to be determined in function of the specific quantification procedure and may differ between scanner types and between dosimetry applications.